Nonlinearly dispersive KP equations with new compacton solutions: Introduction

 The phenomenon of spatial localization of energy occurs in numerous physical phenomena involving nonlinearity and dispersion.
 Prominent examples are solitons, which have attracted a lot of attention since their discovery 50 years ago.
 A soliton is a travelling wave whose profile has an exponential localization that is preserved in nonlinear interactions.
 The exponential tail of solitons indicates that the underlying nonlinear dispersive wave equation exhibits an infinite propagation speed for disturbances.

 Wave equations in which the dispersive terms themselves are nonlinear allow disturbances to propagate with a finite speed.
-Such equations arise in a variety of physical models and possess travelling waves whose profile has compact spatial support \cite{RosHym,Ros,Ros2000,RosOro}, These truly localized waves are known as compact waves or compactons, and for some equations they preserve their compactness in nonlinear interactions \cite{RosHym,Ros,ZilRos}.
-A compacton is not necessarily a classical (strong) solution but nevertheless makes sense as a pointwise distributional solution.
+Such equations arise in a variety of physical models and possess travelling waves whose profile has compact spatial support \cite{RosHym,Ros,Ros2000,RosOro}.
+These truly localized waves are known as compact waves or compactons, and for some equations they preserve their compactness in nonlinear interactions \cite{RosHym,Ros,ZilRos}.
+A compacton is a classical (strong) solution but, in contrast to a soliton, it is typically not smooth.

 The simplest soliton equation, combining weak nonlinearity and dispersion in one spatial dimension, is the well-known Korteweg-de Vries (KdV) equation.
 Compactons were first found for a nonlinearly-dispersive generalization of the KdV equation known as the $K(m,n)$ equation \cite{RosHym}, $u_t+a(u^m)_x+b(u^n)_{xxx}=0$, where $m,n>0$ are the nonlinearity powers, and $a,b\neq0$ are the coefficients.
-This equation possesses cosine type compacton solutions in the case $1<m=n\leq3$.
+This equation possesses cosine-type compacton solutions when $1<m=n\leq3$.
+The case $K(2,2)$ arises from a continuum limit of an anharmonic lattice chain with nonlinear dispersion \cite{RosHym}.

-In two and there spatial dimensions, two versions of the KdV equation arise in physical models where waves have a small transverse component to their motion.
+In two and three spatial dimensions, two versions of the KdV equation arise in physical models where waves have a small transverse component in their motion.
 One is the Zakharov-Kuznetsov (ZK) equation \cite{ZakKuz}, and the other is the Kadomtsev-Petviashvili (KP) equation \cite{KadPet,KuzMus,KarBel}.

-A nonlinearly-dispersive generalization of the ZK equation, known as the $C_N(m,p,n)$ equation, is given by \cite{RosHymSta} $u_t+a (u^m)_x+ b(u^p(\Delta u^n)_x)=0$ in terms of the three-dimensional Laplacian $\Delta$, where the ZK equation is the special case with nonlinear powers $m=n=1$, $p=0$.
+A nonlinearly-dispersive generalization of the ZK equation, known as the $C_N(m,p,n)$ equation, is given by \cite{RosHymSta} $u_t+a (u^m)_x+ b(u^p(\Delta u^n)_x)=0$ in terms of the three-dimensional Laplacian $\Delta$, where the ZK equation is the special case with nonlinear powers $m=2$, $n=1$, $p=0$.
 In \Ref{Ros2000,Ros2006}, explicit compacton solutions have been derived, and an extensive numerical study of compacton interactions has been reported in \Ref{RosHymSta}.
 See \Ref{RosZil2018} for a survey of results.

 An interesting question is to consider the analogous generalization of the $K(m,n)$ equation: